 We drove through Tenessee as part of a much larger road trip across the southern United States.
 In general, The South is a great place to be in the spring.
 Warm weather, wildflowers, and hikes are typically accessible much earlier in the season than their western counterparts.
-And the weather is warm but not too hot or humid yet.
+And the spring weather is warm but not too hot or humid yet.

 4. Sedona, Arizona

 Sedona, AZ has it all – red sandstone cliffs, hot springs, and an iconic chapel built into the rocks.
 But there’s no denying that Arizona can be brutally hot in the summer.
 Sedona is one of the best places to travel in the spring for moderately warm temperatures in the high 70s and 80s.
 You can go hiking, mountain biking, horseback riding, rafting, and more.